 What is the 5 Whys Technique?

-The 5 Whys is an iterative interrogation technique.
+The 5 Whys is an iterative interrogation technique used in root cause analysis (RCA).
 You start with a problem statement and ask "why did this happen?"
 For each answer, you ask "why?" again until you reach a root cause that you can actually address.

 The number five is a guideline, not a rule.
 Some problems are solved in three whys.
 Others need seven or eight.
 The goal is to go deep enough to find causes you can fix, not to hit an arbitrary count.